You can manage your cookie preferences in the sections below. If you would like to know more, please view our cookie policy.

 Here are some tips for businesses struggling with rising energy costs:

-Review your energy contract - Ensure that you are on the best possible deal for your energy needs.
+Ensure that you are on the best possible deal for your energy needs.
 You may be able to save money by switching energy suppliers or negotiating a better deal with your current supplier.

 Ultimately, whether you should switch depends on the current energy contract.
 If you're getting a great price now, it's not worth switching.
-What will be beneficial, is ensuring you are paying the best price for business energy.
+What will be beneficial is ensuring you are paying the best price for business energy.

 At BusinessComparison, we've made comparing energy prices quick and easy.
 Simply provide your details, and we'll do your research for you, providing you with the best possible price from our panel of energy suppliers.
 It only takes a few minutes and can help you to decide if it's worth switching energy providers.

 If your business is facing financial hardship due to the current state of energy costs, we can help you with solutions that can help keep your cash flow positive.
-We compare various finance products that can give your business a cash injection, from Business Loans to Invoice Finance solutions.
+We compare various finance products that can give your business a cash injection, from business loans to invoice finance solutions.